Charter School of Wilmington: Academics

 In 2021,U.S. News & World Report ranked it #74 of nearly 18,000 high schools considered and Newsweek ranked it #94 of STEM schools nationwide.
 In 2013, CSW was given a Recognition School award from the Delaware Department of Education for exceptional performance and in 2013 and 2019, the US Department of Education named them a National Blue Ribbon School.
 In June 2014, CSW's Jefferson Awards Council was given the Outstanding Service for Jefferson Council Volunteer award.
+In early May 2025, it was announced that CSW had won the Samsung Solve for Tomorrow STEM competition, that came with a $100k prize.

 Students also have the option of taking classes such as visual arts, drama, and music at Cab Calloway School of the Arts, who they share a building with.
 They also have the opportunity to dual enroll at the University of Delaware.
-During their junior year, students must complete a research project for the science fair.
-Sophomores take Introduction to Scientific Research to prepare for this annual event.
+During their sophomore and senior year, students must complete a research project for the science fair.
+Freshmen take Introduction to Scientific Research to prepare for this annual event.
+These research projects were chosen by Sophomores prior to the 2023-2024 school year.

 Students

 Demographics

-In 2020 White students make large proportions of the student body and about 30% of the students were Asian American.
+In 2020, White students make large proportions of the student body and about 35% of the students were Asian American.
 Fewer than 8% of the student bodies combined from this school and Cab Calloway School of the Arts reside in the City of Wilmington, and fewer than 3% are Wilmington residents who are black and/or Hispanic/Latino or multiracial.
 Barrish and Eichmann wrote that an Asian American suburban student living in an "affluent" area "is a fairly typical Charter of Wilmington student."

 Extra-curriculars

 Students have the option of joining concert band and marching band, of which are associated with Cab Calloway School of the Arts.
+Conversely, students that attend the Cab Calloway school have the ability to participate on Charter sports teams in void of having their own teams.
+The Charter School of Wilmington also allows students to join clubs outside of school, include Mock trial (24x state champions), iGEM, BBQ club, and so many more.